Tinkerforge/doc/en/source/Hardware/Bricklets/Industrial_Counter.rst

 **Duty Cycle Prescaler**: Prescaler for internal clock.

 Internally the Bricklet uses a 96MHz clock.
 The prescaler is a divider for this internal clock.
-If the input frequency is too small, the internal counter can overflow and the frequency measurement becomes distorted.
+If the input frequency is smaller than 1465Hz, the internal counter can overflow and the frequency measurement becomes distorted.
 In this case the prescaler needs to be increased.

 If your frequency is above 1465Hz, you can always use a prescaler of 1.
-If your frequency is below 1465Hz, you can look at the list below for the prescaler that gives you the highest resolution for a given frequency.
+If your input frequency is below 1465Hz, you can look at the list below for the prescaler that gives you the highest resolution for a given frequency.